STUDENT AND INSTRUCTIONAL SERVICES OFFICE

 PhD students must complete a dissertation, which meets all requirements of the biological sciences program.
 In addition, it is expected that the PhD dissertation is broadly related to human origins and will be interdisciplinary in nature.

 Students admitted to the specialization in anthropogeny must meet the time limit requirements as all other doctoral students in the Division of Biological Sciences.
 It is expected that students will retain the same time to degree as students not pursuing this specialization.
 Additional course load consists only of two regular courses (two quarters, twenty lectures each).
 The third proposed course takes place only three times a year, from Friday noon to Saturday evening.

-As of fall 2009, the UC San Diego campus began offering a PhD specialization in Multiscale Biology available to doctoral candidates in participating programs spanning four divisions: Biological Sciences, Physical Sciences, Jacobs School of Engineering, and Health Sciences at UC San Diego.
+The UC San Diego campus offers a PhD specialization in Multiscale Biology available to doctoral candidates in participating programs spanning four divisions: Biological Sciences, Physical Sciences, Jacobs School of Engineering, and Health Sciences at UC San Diego.